 Fentanyl has quickly become the most dangerous substance on the streets.
-For people between the age of 18 and 45, fentanyl overdose is now the leading cause of death.
+For people between the ages of 18 and 45, fentanyl overdose is now the leading cause of death.

 Opioid misuse is inherently unsafe, but fentanyl is especially dangerous.
-A miniscule dose of fentanyl can cause an overdose, making it difficult for users to administer a “safe” dose.
+A minuscule dose of fentanyl can cause an overdose, making it difficult for users to administer a “safe” dose.

 On its own, fentanyl appears as a white powder, but it is also often mixed into other drugs like heroin or pressed into pill form and sold as opioids like oxycodone.
 Because of these subversive practices, it is very common for people to ingest fentanyl unknowingly, which increasingly results in fatalities.